SSigl/Biostatistics---IRT-functions/README.md

 - if we want to lead the "classic" simulation, which means apply the "simulation_1" function, we do not need to fill out "diffvar" nor "samePlot" ;

-- if we want to differenciate the regarded item, we need to provide "diffvar" ; then, there are two options :
+- if we want to differenciate the regarded item, we need to provide "diffvar" ; then, there are three options :

+> if "dif_list" is also provided, the simulation lead is applied to the differenciated items from "item" once you already differenciated the item "item_dif" ; the regarded model is applied to the differenciated items obtained from "item" and "item_dif" ; the carried out simulation will then be "simulation_5" ;

 > we might want to lead the simulation for every item in itemlist and for the differenciated items ; then, we do not need to provide any additionnal parameter ; the carried out simulation will then be "simulation_3" ;

 > or, we might want to plot in the same graph the real success rate of an original item, the simulated success rate of this original item, and the real success rates of differenciated items created from the original item and a differentiating variable ; then, we must provide "samePlot = TRUE" ; the carried out simulation will then be "simulation_4" ;

 There is no option to lead "simulation_2" because "simulation_3" provides more information.